 3.2 RDA Core Activities and their Funding-Financing

-The main purpose of this section is to establish an overall budget plan for RDA Global to be sustainable at the short and longer-term.
+The main purpose of this section is to contribute towards establishing an overall budget plan for RDA Global to be sustainable at the short and longer-term.
 RDA Europe contributions are also estimated.
 To do this, a list of core services that need to be maintained in the future are presented.
 This brings in the renewed RDA Strategy that will be developed by the RDA Council.
 Note that a list of core services already exists, along with corresponding costs/budget.
 This initial list is updated and presented in this section.
 Note that, as already stressed, RDA keeps multiple budgets, since not all funding flows through the RDA Foundation.
 The whole RDA budget should then be considered, and it is dealt with in this section.

 RDA deals with two main lines of activities: the actual work of the WG/IGs building the RDA bridges, referred to as “the RDA Work”, and the support/facilitation of the RDA Work, referred to as “the RDA Business”.
 The RDA work is mostly undertaken by the RDA Community volunteers, while the RDA Business is partly funded (e.g. RDA Secretary General and Secretariat).

-Leaving aside for now the cost of the RDA (voluntary) Work, the core RDA Business activities include the following areas:
+Leaving aside the cost of the RDA (voluntary) Work, the core RDA Business activities include the following areas:

 Run plenaries

-Provide communication, collaboration, discussion tools for RDA, including the website, discussion support, email support, remote meeting support
+Provide communication, collaboration, discussion tools for RDA, including the website, discussion support, email support, remote meeting support, etc.

 Facilitate and advise on the creation, operation, and outputs of the groups